- Recent articles

 When you become adept at creating mnemonics quickly, you will find that you don’t even have to do it consciously, you simply look at a word, think about how the characters relate to each other and you’re done!
 Of course, it will take you a while to develop this ability and it doesn’t always go that easy.
 This skill is useful for learning everything, not only Chinese!

 To give you an example, in early 2011, I conducted a small and very unscientific experiment to see how well this method works for learning vocabulary.
 Naturally, I’ve been using similar methods almost from the start, but I decided to test the limits.
 Going through the vocabulary list to an advanced level proficiency test, I found there were around 2000 words I didn’t know.
 It took me little more than three hours a day for five days to go through that list, averaging about 400 words per day, 135 words per hour or just over two words per minute.
 Using spaced repetition software, I was able to retain about 95% of these words, spending another ten hours over the following weeks.
+This doesn’t mean that I could use all these words properly, though, and learning words is of course only one part of language learning.

-I don’t say this to boast, I say this because I’m convinced that it’s possible for most people to do this (or something similar) given that you have made the proper preparations.
+I don’t say all this to boast, I say this because I’m convinced that it’s possible for most people to do this (or something similar) given that you have made the proper preparations.
 Naturally, building up an extensive knowledge about individual characters and character parts takes quite a long time, but don’t give up, because every singe time you practise, you will get better at it.

 She bequeathed her collection of paintings to the National Gallery.